What has been said about Charleston

 *Exchange and Provost Dungeon interior exploration and tour

 It is important to recognize that the city “was built on slave labor, and for nearly 200 years, thrived under a slave economy” (The Post and Courier).
-Today, about 60 percent of African Americans can trace their roots to Charleston.
+About 60 percent of African Americans can trace their roots to Charleston today.

 *Old Slave market